luckyaxl/sonargit/README.md

 ![SonarGit Scraper](src/images/banner.png)

-Introducing Sonargit, an innovative bot scraper engineered to streamline data extraction from GitHub pull requests and capture dynamic SonarQube screenshots.
-Built for Catalyst engineers, leveraging cutting-edge scraping technology and system integration.
-Unleash productivity with a robust system that effortlessly extracts, analyzes, and visualizes key data points, revolutionizing the way Catalyst engineers navigate project metrics.
-Hack into efficiency with Sonargit
+Introducing Sonargit, an automated bot scraper engineered to streamline data extraction from GitHub pull requests and capture dynamic SonarQube screenshots.
+Tailored specifically for Catalyst engineers.
+Unleash productivity with a bot that effortlessly extracts, analyzes, and visualizes KPI data.

-> "_where data meets precision for unparalleled productivity._"

 ## Requirements